Washington State Department of Commerce

 The Washington State Department of Commerce is a state agency in Washington.
 Based in the state's capitol, Olympia, Washington, the agency is responsible for community and economic development.
 The agency manages several boards and commissions with a focus on businesses, local governments, tribes, and community-based organizations.

-The current director of the department is Lisa Brown, a former majority leader of the Washington State Senate.
+The Washington State Department of Commerce oversees five Commerce Divisions, each with its own units.
+The Divisions consisting of Housing, Energy, Local Government, Economic Development, and Community Services.